borball/mno-upgrade-with-ztp/README.md

 ## Hub cluster

-We use a Single Node Openshift (SNO) instance to act as a RH ACM/ZTP hub, more information can be found [here](hub.md).
+We used a Single Node Openshift (SNO) instance to act as a RH ACM/ZTP hub, more information can be found [here](hub.md).

 ## Spoke cluster

-We use 6 KVM instances to simulate the baremetal servers, on top of those we install OCP 4.12 and run the upgrade through ZTP policies with TALM operator.
+We used 6 KVM instances to simulate the baremetal servers, on top of those we installed OCP 4.12 and ran the upgrade through ZTP policies with TALM operator.
 More information can be found [here](spoke.md).

+## Policies

+We prepared two set of policies for OCP 4.12 and OCP 4.14.
+For a fresh-installed cluster those policies can be bound with cluster label 'config-version: 4.12' or 'config-version: 4.14'.

+We also prepared a set of policies to handle the cluster/operator upgrade.
+Our target for the cluster upgraded from 4.12 to 4.14 is that the 4.14 policies shall be compliant on the cluster without special changes.
+The idea to drive the upgrade is to modify the cluster label with steps below:

+- (initial state) config-version: 4.12
+- (upgrade to 4.13) config-version: upgrade-to-4.13
+- (upgrade to 4.14) config-version: upgrade-to-4.14
+- (post upgrade) config-version: 4.14

 ## Upgrade

-We use ZTP/TALM to upgrade the cluster, following are the high level steps.
+We used ZTP/TALM to upgrade the cluster, following were the high level steps.

 ### Before upgrade

-The cluster has been installed with ZTP, and it's been bound with policies with cluster label: config-version: 4.12; all policies are compliant:
+The cluster had been installed with ZTP, and it had been bound with policies with cluster label: config-version: 4.12; all policies are compliant:

 ```shell